 Set Google public DNS servers as your preferable DNS

-- Go to settings on your android device and locate ‘Wi-Fi’ option.
+- Go to Settings on your android device and locate the ‘Wi-Fi’ option.

 - Long press the Wifi network name.
 From the options, you should tap ‘Modify this network.